Lunar rover: IM-2 Athena Rovers

 The IM-2 Athena lander carried a number of rovers to the lunar surface.
 Micro-Nova Gracie was to explore multiple difficult-to-reach areas such as deep craters on the lunar surface, by firing hydrazine rockets in controlled bursts to propel itself short distances.
 It was to hop across craters in search of lunar ice, which could contain water critical to future crewed missions to the Moon.
 MAPP LV1 was to collect lunar samples for NASA under a contract worth just $1, which is symbolic of a new incentive for the emerging commercial space industry to access resources in space.
 It was to also autonomously map the lunar surface, capture stereo images and thermal data, and inspect samples of lunar regolith in a special bin mounted on its wheels.
 MAPP LV1 was to deploy the AstroAnt miniature rover, the size of a matchbox, to conduct contactless temperature measurements as it drove around on MAPP's roof.
-Japans' Yaoki rover aimed to test mobility technologies.
+Japan's Yaoki rover aimed to test mobility technologies.
 IM-2 landed on 6 March 2025.
 The spacecraft was intact after touchdown but resting on its side, thereby complicating its planned science and technology demonstration mission; this outcome is similar to what occurred with the company's IM-1 Odysseus spacecraft in 2024.